Nettle leaf, also called Urtica dioica, is a leaf from an herb that's known for the stinging hairs on its leaves or stems.

 Nettle leaf has been found to help ease joint pain and inflammation.
 A few studies have shown that people had less joint pain when nettle leaves were applied to the affected area, or when they took an extract of the leaves together with nonsteroidal anti-inflammatory drugs (NSAIDs) like aspirin.
 We need more studies to confirm these effects.
 Talk to your doctor before using nettle leaf for arthritis.

 Blood sugar management

-Nettle leaf contains a compound called UD-1 that seems to act similarly to insulin in the body.
-Although more research is needed, scientists believe that nettle can help control blood sugar in people with diabetes.
+Nettle leaf contains a compound called UD-1 that seems to act like insulin in the body.
+But there are conflicting research findings about whether nettle lowers blood sugar levels in people with diabetes.

 - Calories: 37